 On the other hand, having too much wire in a box can be just as bad as too little.
 In this case, when you try to jam too much wire in the box and... also install devices in the same box, there is always the chance that the wires could get damaged and short out.

 Loose Wire Connections

-This one will be hard to believe.
-It amazes me that someone would strip a conductor and wrap another wire around it to make a connection.
-This is just inviting an electrical fire.
-Connections of wires should be made with wire nuts and twisted together.
 Loose connections on switches and outlets pose another problem.
-When tightening a wire around a terminal screw on a device, bend the stripped wire in a half-moon shape and put the open end towards the right.
-Tighten the screw in a clockwise motion... until tight.
-This will draw the copper around the screw, thus closing the loop tighter.
-If you have the open end the other way, the half moon will actually open up a bit, causing the connection to not be as secure.
+When tightening a wire around a terminal screw on a device, bend the stripped wire into a semicircular loop and put the open end of the loop towards the right.
+Tighten the screw in a clockwise motion until tight.
+This will draw the bare metal end of the wire... around the screw, thus closing the loop tighter.
+If you have the open end the other way, the loop will actually open up a bit, causing the connection to not be as secure.

 Connecting a wire to the wrong terminal on an outlet, appliance, or other electrical device can cause several potential problems and can be very dangerous.